Is Grinding a Tree Stump Better Than Removing It?

 • After the stump is removed, a trained arborist will also clean up your garden.

 Many well-known manufacturers of herbicides produce stump-eradicating products, such as Spectracide, Stump Stop, and Bonide.
-Natural solutions like Epsom salt, saltpetre, and rock salt can also be used to get rid of your tree stump.
+Natural solutions like Epsom salt, saltpetre, and rock salt can also be used to remove your tree stump.

 In addition to being unsightly and potentially dangerous, tree stumps can serve as a magnet for unwanted insects, fungi, and bacteria.
-Stumps can take up to ten years to completely disappear if they are left to naturally decay and rot away without any treatment.
+Stumps can take up to ten years to completely disappear if left to decay and rot away naturally without any treatment.

-A tree's remnants, including its stump and roots, will eventually rot and provide a haven for insects, moulds, and other microbial organisms if left unattended.
+If left unattended, a tree’s remnants, including its stump and roots, will eventually rot and provide a haven for insects, moulds, and other microbial organisms.
 At the same time, the roots will continue to expand.

-Believe it or not, a tree can grow back from a stump.
-Because their foundations remain intact.
-The roots are inactive, but that's the only difference.
-There may still be enough food in the roots to encourage new growth above ground.
+Believe it or not, a tree can grow back from a stump because their foundations remain intact.
+The roots are inactive, but that’s the only difference.
+The roots may still have enough food to encourage new growth above ground.

 This stump can only survive if it shares nutrients and water with the surrounding trees.
 The transfer of nutrients from tree to tree via fungi is not a novel phenomenon, and it has been observed in nature.